P06B1

 Can P06B1 cause a no-start condition?

-Yes, if a critical sensor such as the MAP or crank sensor shares circuit B and loses its reference, the engine may not start or may stall during operation.
+Yes.
+If an important sensor such as MAP or crank position shares circuit B and loses its reference, the engine may not start or may stall while running.

 Disabling P06B1 in software